-A Core Course is that which is to be compulsorily studied by a student to complete the requirement of a programme in a said discipline of study.
-An Elective Course may be either supportive to the discipline of study and provide an expansive scope or provide exposure to some other discipline.
-A Foundation Course provides the basis or foundation for any discipline.
+A Core Course is that which is compulsory to complete the requirements of a programme in a said discipline of study.
+An Elective Course may be either supportive of the discipline of study and provide an expansive/wider scope, or provide exposure to some other discipline.
+A Foundation Course, as the name suggests, provides the basics for any discipline.

 M.A.
-English Programmes (cafeteria)
+English Programmes (Cafeteria)

 Entrance to the M.A.
-English programme can lead to any of the following degrees at the end of the programme:
+English programme can lead to any of the following degrees at the end of the programme depending up on the courses selected: